Hallucination Detection in Foundation Models for Decision-Making: A Flexible Definition and Review of the State of the Art: Detection and Mitigation Strategies

 \section{Detection and Mitigation Strategies}

 Hallucination detection and mitigation methods can be classified into three types (white-, grey-, and black-box) depending on the available inputs to the algorithm.
 Generally, given some context, a foundation model outputs a predicted sequence of tokens, the corresponding probabilities of each token, and embeddings of the generation from intermediate layers in the network.
 White-box hallucination detection methods assume access to all three output types, grey-box require token probabilities, and black-box only need the predicted sequence of tokens.
 Because not all foundation models provide access to their hidden states, or even the output probability distribution of tokens (\eg~the ChatGPT web interface), black-box algorithms are more flexible during testing.
 In this section, we present existing detection and mitigation approaches clustered by input type.
-While several of these works show promise in QA and object detection settings, many of them require further validation on decision-making tasks, and we will point out these methods as they come about.
+While several of these works show promise in QA and image captioning settings, many of them require further validation on decision-making tasks, and we will point out these methods as they come about.
 Works in this section are summarized in Table~\ref{tab:summary}.
+We also provide additional details about the evaluation setups of works deployed on custom datasets, simulators, or the real-world.
+Certain methods that are less related to decision-making are described in Appendix~\ref{sec:app_detection}.
+Additionally, frequently used metrics, datasets, and simulators are summarized in Appendix~\ref{sec:app_evaluation}.